The Carter Center's Philanthropy Council

 Melissa volunteers on the AFP Research Council and currently chairs the Association of Philanthropic Counsel.
 Before founding Melissa S. Brown & Associates in 2011, she worked at the Indiana University Lilly Family School of Philanthropy, editing Giving USA (2001-2010) and researching charitable giving by individuals, corporations, and foundations.
 Prior to moving to research, she raised funds for Folger Shakespeare Library, the Arthritis Foundation, the Homeless Initiative Program, and Indiana University.
 Melissa has also worked as a financial analyst for a municipal bond firm in Philadelphia and in multiple roles in a law firm in Portland, Oregon.

 Melissa studied at Reed College (B.A. in political science) and the University of Pennsylvania (Master of Governmental Administration).
-She and her family live near Indianapolis.
+She and her family live near Portland, OR.
 Melissa enjoys gardening, bird watching, and travel.

 Philip B. Cubeta, CLU, ChFC, MSFS, CAP